lua-stdlib/strict/README.md

 [![Stories in Ready](https://badge.waffle.io/lua-stdlib/strict.png?label=ready&title=Ready)](https://waffle.io/lua-stdlib/strict)

-This is a pure Lua library for detecting access to uninitialized variables from Lua 5.1 (including LuaJIT), 5.2 and 5.3.
+This is a pure Lua library for detecting access to uninitialized variables from [Lua][] 5.1 (including [LuaJIT)][], 5.2 and 5.3.
 The libraries are copyright by their authors (see the [AUTHORS][] file for details), and released under the [MIT license][mit] (the same license as Lua itself).
 There is no warranty.

-All variables (including functions!) must be "declared" through a regular assignment (even assigning `nil` will do) in a strict scope before being used anywhere or assigned to inside a nested scope.
+When using this module, all variables (including functions!) must be declared through a regularassignment (even assigning `nil` will do) in a strict scope before being used anywhere or assigned to inside a nested scope.

-Use the callable returned by this module to interpose a strictness check proxy table to the given environment.
-The callable runs `setfenv` appropriately in Lua 5.1 interpreters to ensure the semantic equivalence.

 [authors]: https://github.com/lua-stdlib/strict/blob/master/AUTHORS.md "std.strict contributors"
+[github]: https://github.com/lua-stdlib/strict "std.strict github repo"
 [lua]: https://www.lua.org "The Lua Project"
 [luajit]: http://luajit.org "The LuaJIT Project"
 [mit]: https://mit-license.org "MIT License"